 And please talk about us and share our episodes on social media, it really helps build our community.
 Oh, and here’s our index of all episode in one concise page

 Running Sheet: Hi ho everybody it’s Peter Goers

 |Oaks Plus is the non-South Australian SA Drink Of The Week.|

 Like most of South Australia, I have grown up with the voice and/or writings of Peter Goers casting light and shadow on many aspects of life here, especially in the arts.
-However, I am in a slightly smaller group of those who have been praised by him, criticised by him, I’ve reviewed his Fringe shows, and, nowadays, am working with him as part of his Smart Arts program Sunday mornings on ABC Adelaide.
+However, I am in a slightly smaller group of those who have been praised by him, criticised by him, and I’ve even reviewed his Fringe shows.
 Peter, welcome and let the cards fall where they may!

 As I wrote that introduction, I was very aware of how Steve-centric it was but it is through our lives that we see public figures like you and I am sure everybody sees you differently.
 How are you thought of by South Australians, and how would you like to be thought of?

 There are a few themes I would like to explore with you today and the first is about being a public figure who espouses opinions on things.
 From reviewing to being a columnist, you have cultivated the persona of one who doesn’t mince words, indeed, you’re the critic who ate Adelaide.

 What is the key to crafting a public opinion?

 How do you deal with the flack – or do you seek flack?